Our Matcha Marshmallows are fast and easy to make, and a perfect project for you and your kids!

 Pour the finished marshmallow batter into the pan and allow it to sit for at least four hours.

 Lightly toss each cut marshmallow in the remaining cornstarch-sugar mixture, tapping off any excess.
-(Note: If you would like your finished marshmallows to have a stronger tea flavor, you can sift one to two teaspoons of Matcha into the cornstarch-sugar mixture before tossing the marshmallows in it.)
+(Note: If you would like your finished marshmallows to have a stronger tea flavor, you can sift one to two tsp of Matcha into the cornstarch-sugar mixture before tossing the marshmallows in it.)

 Tip: Even if you don't have cookie cutters to cut out shapes, you can cut the marshmallows into squares with a knife.